Troubleshooting

 Dealing directly with your neighbor is probably the last thing you want to do but it’s an important move.

 Dean M. Roberts, a real estate lawyer at Norris McLaughlin, points out that while safety should be your first priority, talking the issue out with your neighbor is still the first step you should take.
-You need to have some direct communication before taking a more formal route, such as mediation.
+You need to have some direct communication before pursuing a more formal route, such as mediation.

-Roberts recommends reaching out to your neighbor either in an email or a handwritten note.
+Roberts recommends reaching out to your neighbor either in an email or a handwritten letter.
 You don’t want to create a situation where your harasser can say, “If only she had told me, I would have stopped.”
-Not only do you come off as the unreasonable party, you may miss an opportunity to straighten out the conflict early.
+Not only do you come off as the unreasonable party, but you may miss an opportunity to straighten out the conflict early.

-If you’ve made an earnest attempt to have a meeting of the minds but failed to get a resolution, don’t continue to force the issue—that can only escalate the situation.
+If you’ve made an earnest attempt to have a meeting of the minds but failed to get a satisfactory resolution, don’t continue to force the issue—that can only escalate the situation.
 Move on to step two.

 2. Enlist the landlord or board

-Landlords and co-op boards have an obligation to provide you with a habitable apartment, but what that actually means isn’t always clear cut.
+Landlords and co-op boards have an obligation to provide you with a habitable apartment, but what that actually means isn’t always clear-cut.

 When it’s cigarette (or pot) smoke or kids running in the hallways, the management company can step in to help sort it out—filling gaps in walls between apartments in the former case, or even bringing in sound equipment to measure decibel levels in the latter.